11-spot: Dodgers huge 1st in 15-3 win over Braves in NLCS

-ARLINGTON, Texas — Max Muncy's grand slam capped a record-setting 11-run first inning for the Los Angeles Dodgers, who coasted to a 15-3 rout of the Atlanta Braves on Wednesday night that cut their National League Championship Series deficit to 2 games to 1.
+That new ballpark in his home state of Texas where the Dodgers hope to keep playing right through the World Series suddenly doesn’t seem too big anymore, and they are right back in the National League Championship Series after a 15-3 rout of the Atlanta Braves on Wednesday night.

-The slam by Muncy off Grant Dayton was the third homer in the first, the highest-scoring inning in a major league post-season game.
-It was among a franchise-record five homers for the Dodgers, who set a team record for post-season runs.
+Muncy’s slam off Grant Dayton capped an 11-run first inning when Los Angeles benefitted from a game-starting replay challenge, hit three home runs and had nine consecutive batters reach base after two outs.
+The Dodgers set franchise post-season records for runs and home runs with five, cutting their NLCS deficit to 2 games to 1.

-“It's pretty cool.
-Not too many things that are cooler than that,” said Muncy, a Texas native.
-“But the biggest thing to me is our team got a W and got us back on track.”
+“It’s pretty cool.
+Not too many things that are cooler than that,” Muncy said.
+"But the biggest thing to me is our team got a W and got us back on track.”

 Atlanta's miserable start was eerily similar to the Braves' flop in Game 5 of last year's Division Series against St. Louis, when they gave up a 10-run first inning at home in a season-ending start by Mike Foltynewicz.

-Three-time NL Cy Young Award winner Clayton Kershaw likely will start Game 4 for the Dodgers, two nights after he was scratched because of back spasms.
+Manager Dave Roberts said Clayton Kershaw will start Game 4 for the Dodgers, two nights after the three-time NL Cy Young Award winner from Dallas was scratched because of back spasms.
 Bryse Wilson makes his post-season debut as the third rookie right-handed starter for Atlanta in this series in what will be his first appearance since the final day of the regular season on Sept.
 27.

 “We still are in a good spot with four games left,” Braves manager Brian Snitker said.
 “Like I say, for the whole team, you just turn the page and get ready to go tomorrow.”